bndtools/bnd.manual/_chapters/310-testing.md

 You can find a bndtools project that shows this at [Github](https://github.com/bnd/aQute/tree/master/aQute.testing).

 ## Other Tester Frameworks
 The biz.aQute.tester is a normal bundle that gets started from the launcher framework.
-However, before bnd chooses the default tester, it scans the classpath of the launcher (set with `-runpath`) for JARs that have the following header set:
+However, before bnd chooses the default tester, it scans the classpath for a tester (set with `-runpath`) for JARs that have the following header set:

   	Tester-Plugin ::= fqn

 If not such tester is found on the `-runpath` it will look in the `-tester` instruction and loads that bundle.
 If it still can find it, it will use `biz.aQute.tester`.
+If you set:

+	-tester				biz.aQute.junit

 The `Tester-Plugin` header points to a class that must extend the `aQute.bnd.build.ProjectTester` class.
 This class is loaded in the bnd environment and not in the target environment.
 This ProjectTester plugin then gets a chance to configure the launcher as it sees fit.
 It can get properties from the project and set these in the Project Launcher so they can be picked up in the target environment.